Top five best cheap compact cameras for 2019

 How to choose the best compact camera

-- Zoom - Digital zoom enlarges the pixels in an image after it has been taken.
-With optical zoom, a camera’s lens magnifies an image for much sharper results – 5x optical zoom is the minimum acceptable standard, but the best models offer 12x zoom and above.
+- Zoom Digital zoom enlarges the pixels in an image after it has been taken.
+What you want is an optical zoom.
+This is when a camera’s lens magnifies an image for much sharper results.